jpaguerre/ThRend/README.md

 <img src="https://github.com/jpaguerre/ThRend/blob/master/README-IMGS/console.png" width="45%" alt="centered image">
 </p>

 The results will be saved in the folder "executable/results".
 This executable is only compatible with Windows 8/10 x64.
-If you need a Linux executable, do not hessitate to contact me.
+If you need a Linux executable, do not hesitate to contact me.

 ### Output data
 ThRend generates one main result and 4 auxiliary files.
 The main result is the file "apparent.png", which stores the rendered apparent surface temperature of the scene.
-The 4 auxiliary files are: "real.png", which shows the result as if every material was a blackbody, "emis.png", which stores a grayscale image showing the computed emissivity for each pixel, "refl.png" which shows the reflected temperature for each pixel (using the second colormap scale defined in *viewSettings*), and the file "temps", which stores the apparent temperatures as a matrix of numbers that can be loaded directly into matlab.
+The 4 auxiliary files are: "real.png", which shows the result as if every material was a blackbody, "emis.png", which stores a grayscale image showing the computed emissivity for each pixel, "refl.png" which shows the reflected temperature for each pixel (using the second colormap scale defined in *viewSettings*), and the file "temps", which stores the apparent temperatures as a matrix of numbers that can be loaded directly into Matlab.

 This is the output of the default project that comes with the executable: